AiMotive: Technology

 aiMotive is developing three branches of technology connected to autonomous vehicles. aiDrive is a software stack for automated driving. aiSim is a virtual simulation environment, and aiWare, a silicon IP for chips that compute artificial intelligence.

 aiDrive utilizes artificial intelligence and data from cameras and other sensors. aiMotive focuses on processing visual information, this approach is similar to that of Tesla, which some industry experts consider risky.
 The company tests its technology on highways in the United States and Europe.

 aiSim is a virtual simulation environment for testing autonomous vehicles.
 In spring 2020 aiMotive announced that the simulator had received ISO 26262 tool certification to TCL3.

 The hardware architecture by aiMotive is a dedicated embedded artificial intelligence accelerator optimized for but not limited to computer vision with high-resolution input.
 In 2020 the company announced that it was collaborating with Hungarian space technology startup C3S to create neural network acceleration platforms for applications in space. aiWare has also been integrated into NextChip's Apache5 imaging edge processor for automotive applications.

 In popular media

 aiMotive was featured on the British television show Guy Martin vs The Robot Car which aired on 26 November 2017.
 In the show, British motorcycle racer and television personality Guy Martin visits the company's headquarters and participates in a test drive on a Hungarian Motorway.

-In December 2020, aiMotive CEO, László Kishonti participated in an online international panel discussion about the future of artificial intelligence with renowned researchers such as Niel deGrasse Tyson, Stuart J. Russell, George Tilesch, and György Buzsáki.
+In December 2020, aiMotive CEO, László Kishonti participated in an online international panel discussion about the future of artificial intelligence with renowned researchers such as Neil deGrasse Tyson, Stuart J. Russell, George Tilesch, and György Buzsáki.